 How to make a cheap and easy tempeh incubator.

-Tools needed: Stanley knife, drill, wrenches/drivers corresponding to the bolts used; tin snips
+Tools needed: Stanley knife, drill, wrenches/drivers; tin snips

 Secure the wire clamp, and then insert the power cord.

 Secure the switch in place.
-Note that any exposed metal should be covered with electrical tape.
+Exposed metal should be covered with electrical tape.
 That is, the back-side of the switch plate, in this example, should be completely covered with electrical tape.